Problem Hands From Takeout Doubles|

 Having limited your hand by making a 1-level bid, you can now bid again without worrying about partner continuing on (unless he has a huge hand).

-If the bidding goes 1-D-P-1, P-2, you know that doubler does not have as many as 3 Spades, because he would have just passed with fewer than 18 HCPs.
+If the bidding goes 1-D-P-1, P-2-P-??, you know that doubler does not have as many as 3 Spades, because he would have just passed with fewer than 18 HCP.

-With 3+ Hearts and less than 6 HCPs, you will happily pass.
+With 3+ Hearts and less than 6 HCP, you will happily pass.

 With <3 Hearts, you can rebid 2 or 3 with 6+ in the suit; otherwise, pass.
-For example, with something like 4=1=2=6 and <9 HCPs, you could not bid 2 the first time because you lack the HCPs to bid on the 2 level, but after 1-D-P-1, P-2, you can show your shape by bidding 3.
+For example, with something like 4=1=2=6 and <9 HCP, you could not bid 2 the first time because you lack the HCP to bid on the 2 level, but after 1-D-P-1, P-2-??, you can show your shape by bidding 3.

 Overcalling On The 2-Level

-When playing standard TOXs, a 1-level opening overcall can be made with anywhere from 8 to 17+ HCPs.
-With MOSTD, you can double with almost any 13+ HCP hand, creating an advantage over standard TOX's in that a 1-level overcall becomes limited in range (to 8-12 HCPs).
+When playing standard TOXs, a 1-level opening overcall can be made with anywhere from 7 to 18 HCP.
+With MOSTD, you can double with almost any 13+ HCP hand, creating an advantage over standard TOX's in that a 1-level overcall in MOSTD becomes limited in range (to 8-12 HCP).

 In contrast, when playing standard TOXs, a non-jump overcall on the two level or higher promises a hand of opening strength or better and a 6-card suit or a very good 5-card suit.